 In addition to a statement, you can also ask your doctor to fill out a residual functional capacity form.
 You should ask your doctor to fill this out several weeks before your hearing because it is very detailed and could take him or her a while to fill out.

-Remember, one of the main reasons disability claims are denied is due to a lack of medical records.
+Remember, one of the main reasons used to deny disability claims is a lack of medical records.
 The more records you can obtain and the more information your doctor can provide, the better your chances are of receiving benefits.

 This is also a major reason you should consider speaking with a disability attorney.
 An attorney can help secure the necessary documents and can even represent you during the hearing before an administrative law judge.